fiidalgo/cs2650/project/docs/work_log.md

    - Used modern C++17 features like structured bindings for cleaner iteration

 5. **Designed header files for SSTable, LSM-Tree, and Manifest components**

    - Created interfaces with well-defined responsibilities
    - Established relationships between components
    - Set up the foundation for incremental implementation
    - Added detailed documentation explaining component roles

+6. **Implemented a Working Naive LSM-Tree Database**
+   - Created a fully interactive database system with the naive implementation
+   - Implemented a command-line interface for interacting with the database
+   - Added support for key operations: PUT, GET, REMOVE, and RANGE
+   - Developed a simple but extensible DSL (Domain-Specific Language) for database commands
+   - Implemented support for switching between different implementation types (naive, compaction, etc.)

 ### Design Decisions